Jan Valtin: US war service

 In August 1943, Krebs was drafted as an infantryman and deployed in February 1944 to the Philippines in fighting the Japanese in the Pacific War.
-In 1946, his book Children of Yesterday, an anecdotal history of the 24th Infantry Division was published, describing in graphic detail the horrors of the fighting and everyday life of the division’s troops.
+In 1946, his book Children of Yesterday, an anecdotal history of the 24th Infantry Division was published, describing in graphic detail the horrors of the fighting and everyday life of the division's troops.

 He was granted citizenship in 1947.

 Personal life and death

+On 27 September 1932, Jan's first wife Firelei, gave birth to their son Jan.
+According to elder Jan, "On the wall above the bed was a picture showing Lenin in a pensive pose.
+A Party physician and a nurse from the corps of communist Samaritans attended."

 Valtin/Krebs married again, before 1941, to Abigail Harris, an American.

-Richard Krebs died in 1951.
+At the time of his death The Evening Star newspaper reported that he had been married three times, his third wife being Clara Medders of Chestertown, Md., and that he had three sons from his previous marriages.

+Richard Krebs died at the Kent-Queen Anne's Hospital on the evening of January 1, 1951 from lobar pneumonia.
+Prior to his death he had resided in Betterton, Md. for about six years.

 The Board of Immigration Appeals declared: His life has been so marked with violence, intrigue and treachery that it would be difficult, if not wholly unwarranted, to conclude that his present reliability and good character have been established. [...]
 Within the past five years the subject has been considered an agent of Nazi Germany.
 On the record before us it appears he has been completely untrustworthy and amoral."

+The truth, however, is more complex.
+After he served his time in custody as ordered by US immigration authorities, he led a useful life putting the allegations of amorality and untrustworthiness to the lie.
+Then, late in life, Richard Krebs came to the service of his country in the clandestine anti-communist efforts launched by the US intelligence agencies still operating in Europe in the early years of the Cold War.
+To understand this view see SPYWRITER: Richard Krebs’ Astonishing Journey from German Communist Conspirator to American Combat Hero.